Rana-Aldahhan/ir-search-engine/README.md

 - [**Technology**](https://ir-datasets.com/lotte.html#lotte/technology/dev).
 ## Branches

 In this project, we use branches to work on different features.
-Our main branch is called "main" and represents the main and stable features of our code.
+Our main branch is called "master" and represents the main and stable features of our code.

 The purpose of each branch is as follows:

-- **main branch**: This branch represents the main stable requirements of the search engine system.
+- [**master branch**](https://github.com/Rana-Aldahhan/ir-search-engine): This branch represents the main stable requirements of the search engine system.

-- **crawling branch**: This branch is where crawling feature is enabled to get data from links found inside the documents.
+- [**crawling branch**](https://github.com/Rana-Aldahhan/ir-search-engine/tree/crawling): This branch is where crawling feature is enabled to get data from links found inside the documents.

-- **query_refinement branch**: This branch is where query suggestions feature is enabled to suggest queries to the user based on old queries searched.
+- [**query_refinement branch**](https://github.com/Rana-Aldahhan/ir-search-engine/tree/query_refinement): This branch is where query suggestions feature is enabled to suggest queries to the user based on old queries searched.

+- [**topic_detection branch**](https://github.com/Rana-Aldahhan/ir-search-engine/tree/topic_detection): This branch is where topic detection feature is enabled to rank documents based on query topic.

 ## How to use the search engine?

-you can go to the following link, add your query and get the results of the chosen dataset easily with a simple Vue web app.
+After running your project locally you can perform your query and get the results of the chosen dataset easily with a [simple Vue web app](https://gitlab.com/rana-aldahhan/ir-search-engine).

-www.google.com
+## How to run the project?

+Install required packages.

+Run inverted_index_factory.py file for the first time to set the database on your device.

+Running *query_refinement* branch for the first time requires running queries_db_initializer.py file first.

+Running *topic_detection* branch for the first time requires running LSI_model_factory.py file first.

+Running *crawler* branch for requires running inverted_index_factory.py file first.

+Run app.py file then you can access any service by you localhost:YOUR-PORT/SERVICE-ENDPOINT

 ## Services

-- **Inverted Index Factory**:

-Creates a documents weighted inverted index and a queries unweighted inverted index for each dataset and stores them.

-the following API runs the inverted index factory:

-    - /inverted-index-factory

-- **Set Global Variables**:

-Gets a weighted inverted index and documents vector for both technology and quora from a "shelve" file and assign it to its global variable.

-the following API runs the set global variables service:

-    - /set-global-variables
+*note that service might behave differently based on the selected branch*

 - **Search**:

-Performs search query and get full documnents results based on passed query, dataset and ranking type passed.
+Performs search query and get full documnents results based on passed query and dataset passed.

 the following APIs runs the search service on our project:

-        - /search?query="YOUR-QUERY"&dataset="quora/technology"?ranking-type="terms/topics"

-- **Evaluation**:

-The implemented evaluation metrics are **Precision**, **Recall**, **F1_score**, **MAP**, **MRR** and **Precision@10**.

-the following APIs run the evaluation service on our datasets:

-        - /evaluation/quora

-        - /evaluation/technology/search

-        - /evaluation/technology/forum
+    - GET: /search?query="YOUR-QUERY"&dataset="quora/technology"

 - **Text Processing**: